econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

    [GitSync status dashboard] or with [`rain`].
 After it has deployed, repeat for the indexer.

+   > Use concise stack names like `emoji-vpc` and `emoji-production` since
+   > excessively long names may result in resource creation failure due to
+   > character count limits, for example the
+   > [load balancer target group name 32 character limit].

 ## Querying endpoints

 ### Public endpoints